cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 ### What next?

-- Check out the data layer docs: `AshPostgres.DataLayer`
+- Check out the data layer docs: `AshEdgeDB.DataLayer`

 - [Ecto's documentation](https://hexdocs.pm/ecto/Ecto.html).
-AshPostgres (and much of Ash itself) is made possible by the amazing Ecto.
+AshEdgeDB (and much of Ash itself) is made possible by the amazing Ecto.
 If you find yourself looking for escape hatches when using Ash or ways to work directly with your database, you will want to know how Ecto works.
-Ash and AshPostgres intentionally do not hide Ecto, and in fact encourages its use whenever you need an escape hatch.
+Ash and AshEdgeDB intentionally do not hide Ecto, and in fact encourages its use whenever you need an escape hatch.

 - [Postgres' documentation](https://www.postgresql.org/docs/).
-Although AshPostgres makes things a lot easier, you generally can't get away with not understanding the basics of postgres and SQL.
+Although AshEdgeDB makes things a lot easier, you generally can't get away with not understanding the basics of postgres and SQL.

 - [Ecto's Migration documentation](https://hexdocs.pm/ecto_sql/Ecto.Migration.html) read more about migrations.
-Even with the ash_postgres migration generator, you will very likely need to modify your own migrations some day.
+Even with the ash_edgedb migration generator, you will very likely need to modify your own migrations some day.